superseriousbusiness/gotosocial/README.md

 ### Safety + security features

-- Built-in, automatic support for secure HTTPS with [LetsEncrypt](https://letsencrypt.org/).
+- Built-in, automatic support for secure HTTPS with [Let's Encrypt](https://letsencrypt.org/).
 - Strict privacy enforcement for posts and strict blocking logic.
-- Import and export allowlists and denylists.
-Subscribe to community-created blocklists (think Adblocker, but for federation!).
+- Import and export allow lists and deny lists.
+Subscribe to community-created block lists (think Ad blocker, but for federation!).
 - HTTP signature authentication: GoToSocial requires [HTTP Signatures](https://tools.ietf.org/id/draft-cavage-http-signatures-01.html) when sending and receiving messages, to ensure that your messages can't be tampered with and your identity can't be forged.

 ### Various federation modes